good composition in art attracts the viewers

 Place the focal point at one of the intersections.

-In the example painting, the Scrub Jay is located at the intersection of the top, right lines.
+In the example painting, the Scrub Jay is located at the top right intersection of the lines.

 The rule of thirds makes composition so easy.

-more tips for good composition in art
+more easy tips for good composition in art

 We are well on our way to an exciting painting after we position the main subject.
 Here are a few other things to keep in mind:

-watch the lines in our paintings
+the lines in our paintings

 Parallel lines close to the edge of the canvas pull the viewer's eye away from the focal point and often out of the painting.